trpc-group/trpc-cpp/docs/en/admin_service.md

 3. Define the "TRPC_ENABLE_PROFILER" macro and link "tcmalloc_and_profiler" manually.

-    For example, you can add the compilation macro in the .bazelrc file like this:
+    For example, add the compilation macro in the .bazelrc file like this:

     ```sh
     # In the .bazelrc file
     build --copt='-DTRPC_ENABLE_PROFILER'
     ```

-    And Then link the "libtcmalloc_and_profiler" in the BUILD file of the server:
+    And then link the "libtcmalloc_and_profiler" in the BUILD file of the server:

     ```bzl
     cc_binary(